aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/cockroachdb-ai-fraud.md

 The rules can be implemented so that it can start from a "low cost" to "high cost."
 If a user makes a purchase within already-known categories and within min/max transaction amounts, the application can tag the transaction as non-fraudulent and skip further detection steps.

 - ***Anomaly Detection Layer***: The second layer is an anomaly detection system that identifies unusual activity based on statistical analyses of transactional data.
 This layer uses machine learning (ML) algorithms such as [Random Cut Forest](https://docs.aws.amazon.com/sagemaker/latest/dg/randomcutforest.html) to identify patterns that are not typically seen in legitimate transactions.
-This layer involves first converting data into a high-dimensional vector space using embedding techniques — here the embeddings represent the different fraud attributes/rules like location, transaction amount, user profile, IP addresses… then training a random forest model on these embeddings to identify anomalies as data points that deviate significantly from the norm.
+This layer involves first converting data into a high-dimensional vector space using embedding techniques (here the embeddings represent the different fraud attributes/rules like location, transaction amount, user profile, IP addresses), then training a random forest model on these embeddings to identify anomalies as data points that deviate significantly from the norm.

 - ***Predictive Modeling Layer***: The third layer is a predictive modeling system that uses advanced machine learning algorithms, such as [XGBoost](https://www.nvidia.com/en-us/glossary/xgboost/), to predict the likelihood of fraud.
 This layer uses historical data to train the models and can detect new fraud patterns that are not detected by the previous layers.
 This layer can also be effectively used to predict anomalies when combined with vector embeddings.